rubyaustralia/roro/README.md

 ## I want to see the pretty meetup slide decks!

 Feel free to clone this repo!
-The markdown in the slide decks can be used and viewed in [Deckset][], or you can simply view the PDF versions of the slides.
+Depending on the slide deck (see the `README` file in the dated meetup directory for details), the markdown in the slide decks can be used and viewed in either:

+- [Deckset][]
+- [GitPitch][]

 ```sh
 git clone git@github.com:rails-oceania/roro.git